Working with foreign lawyers—the registered foreign lawyer (RFL) regime

 imgtext

 The Solicitors Regulation Authority (SRA) operates a registration regime for foreign lawyers.
 Once registered, a registered foreign lawyer (RFL) can become a manager or owner of a law firm with solicitor managers/owners.
-The SRA Authorisation of Individuals Regulations set out the SRA’s Requirements for registration as an RFL.
-The SRA has also published ethics guidance for RFLs on their obligations.
+The SRA Authorisation of Individuals Regulations set out the SRA’s Requirements for registration as a RFL.
+The SRA has also published guidance for RFLs on their obligations.

 This Practice Note sets out the registration regime for foreign lawyers working in SRA-regulated law firms as RFLs, why registration may be required and how to go about getting registered.
 It also sets out the continuing obligations for RFLs and the implications for firms working with RFLs.
-Swiss lawyers may be eligible to register as registered European lawyers (RELs)—see further Practice Note: Working with European lawyers—the Registered European Lawyer (REL) regime.

 Powered by Lexis+®